Sylkpac/cURL/README.md

 ### What is cURL?

 cURL is a powerful command-line tool that lets you interact with websites and servers.
 Whether you need to download files, make API calls, or simply explore the web, cURL provides a flexible and efficient way to do it.
-Today, we'll delve into the world of HTTP requests.
+Today, we'll dive into the world of HTTP requests.

 ### Understanding HTTP Requests